NKMith/DiscordMafiaBot/README.md

 ## Implementation notes
 - Discord bots cannot save data, therefore datas about players and channels are being saved on a MYSQL server.

 - There is a file named env.py that is not on this repository due to privacy.
-This file currently has global variables:
+This file currently has these global variables:
     - GOD_ID : Discord user ID of the developer
     - HOST :  name of the server host
     - USER : name of the server user